 Viking has fallen on hard times.
 Just a few years ago, Viking had a premium price point the quality of its products did not warrant.
 Issues, particularly with its wiring and general overall quality, plagued the company.

 Since then, Viking has regained some of its clout.
-But, as a brand, it is much need of repair.
+But there are still struggles.
+As a brand, it is much need of repair.

 Viking’s messages are expected, introducing the new Viking as something better.
 That is a defensive position against the competition.